btakita/named-routes/README.md

 # NamedRoutes

-A simple and generic named routes api where you can define and call named routes.
+A simple and generic named routes api.
+It works really well with Sinatra.

 ## Installation/Usage